Mimiview/MimiDiscordBot/README.md

 # MimiDiscordBot

-This is a simple discord music bot that downloads the song using discrord messages.
+This is a simple discord music bot that downloads the song using discord messages.

 ## Requisites
 * Python [3.6+](https://www.python.org/downloads/)